 Here is an easy paint a red rose tutorial for you!
 Painting red roses can be tricky because of the nature of red paint.
-It took me awhile but I finally figured out how to get it right.
+I show you how to paint this step by step.

 No time now?
 PIN for later..

 I could never paint red roses to my liking and I finally figured out I was going about it backwards.
 This method is so easy it makes me wonder why it took me so long to get it.

 I am still testing different reds for more variety but this is what we have for now.

 I used a #12 Flat one stroke brush throughout.
 On another rose I used a round for the center.
 I like both the same.

 In this step by step tutorial it is important to note that when you double load your brush that you keep the dark shadow color, whether Licorice or Burnt Umber, minimal.
 For example:

 Also worth noting, the dark color will begin to walk over into the red and you reload again and again.
 Clean out your brush and reload fresh to keep it from muddying up your paint.

 A free printable pattern is available in the Subscribers Resource Library, fill out the form below to get your password. (if you are already a subscriber your password is at the end of every email I send)

 Get Started Painting a Red Rose